GlistenSTAR/GlistenSTAR/README.md

 #### :heart: I'm passionate about:

 <table><tr><td valign="center" width="55%" style="border:1px solid red;">
-I am a web developer.
+I am a web and mobile developer.
 I have 9+ years of experience writing web apps that span consumer productivity software to mission-critical financial trading platforms.
 I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Redux.

 As a full stack developer, my main programming language is Javascript, PHP, Python.
 I have good experience with ❤️Svelte❤️, Angular, Vue, ❤️React❤️.
-Particularly React, Svelte is my ❤️ framework and also I have rich experenice on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
+Particularly React, Svelte is my ❤️ framework and also I have rich experience on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
-Including framwork that said above, I have done 60 web site with Laravel, MERN, SvelteKit, Vite, MEAN, Nuxt, Next.
+Including framwork that said above, I have done 80 web site with Laravel, MERN, SvelteKit, Vite, MEVN, Nuxt, Next.

 I have also strong technical understanding of various machine learning algorithms, including Neural networks and Deep learning.

+Recently I am studying about web automation.
+For this, I am working with JS Puppeteer and Python Selenium, I have achieve to sucess several project using this technology.

 <!-- I have a team.
 I am charge of P.M.
 My team, **NK** consist several countries's and so we use English for our communication.
 Our team is still progressive.
 But It started of competition. -->